MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 The graph below depicts the relation between the read time and the amount of rows selected from a 50 million row _fst_ file.
 As you can see, the average read time grows with the amount of rows selected.
 Reading all 50 million rows takes around 0.45 seconds, the value reported in the table in the introduction.

 <img src="/img/fst_0.8.0/img/fig-unnamed-chunk-8-1.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" width="50%" />
+_Figure 1: Time required for reading a subset of a stored dataset_

 # Some basic speed measurements